Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 <img src="https://preview.redd.it/3l9ao5k6ogi51.png?width=1637&format=png&auto=webp&s=84a9b1b3c0b49fa5e067717d8092529057e0e612" width="100%">
 <font size = 1><div align="center">
 the 'solar panels/accumulators included' blueprints as of release.
 More have been added later <br>
-right click & open image in new tab for better resolution
+right click & open image in new tab for better resolution | outdated, will be changed
 </font></div>

 - All blueprints are always upgradable into their equivalents from other books placed lower on the list in the "Rail Book Categories" section as long as they are in the same category